 - test for water hardness as hard water may contribute to eczema

 - Use diluted bleach baths or cLn wash regularly to limit bacteria on skin.
-I was very hesitant to do this, but it’s supposedly more gentle than chlorine in a pool and every doc kept instructing us to do it.
-Nori had some bad patches of eczema that got infected and was prescribed antibiotics more than once, and we were told regular bleach baths may help prevent this.
-Knowing the potential association between antibiotics in infancy and allergies, I would’ve tried everything the docs recommended to prevent bacterial infection.
+Sounds a little intimidating, but it’s supposedly more gentle than chlorine in a swimming pool and every doc kept instructing us to do it to help prevent infection on flare ups.

-- Seal in the moisture after bathing.
-I feel this has been really key in our daily routine.
-After your little one gets out of the bath or shower, gently pat off water drops then immediately pat (not rub) a layer of moisturizer on damp skin to “seal in” the moisture.
+- Seal in the moisture after bathing while skin is still damp.
+After your little one gets out of the bath or shower, gently pat off water drops then immediately pat (not rub) a layer of thicker moisturizer on damp skin to “seal in” the moisture.
 This should be done within 2 to 3 minutes of getting out of the bath.

 - Moisturize during every diaper change, if possible.
-This isn’t practical for us but we aim to moisturize 2-3x a day and we ask her caretakers to do the same.
+This isn’t practical for us but we aim to moisturize 2-3x a day, and we ask her caretakers to do the same.
 See below for a list of gentle moisturizers we use!

 - Topical steroid use.
 We do use prescribed steroids during flare ups but of course would prefer not to.
 But by following this daily routine and everything else in this post, we don’t use it much anymore.
 I have gotten a lot of reader recommendations to look into Dr. Richard Aron’s eczema regimen (involves topical steroids), so wanted to pass that along.